-For example, a Georgia farmer may choose to sell peanuts to a food company in Mexico.
-The Mexicans have pesos (the Mexican currency) to spend, but the Georgians want US dollars.
-Somewhere along the way, pesos have to be exchanged for dollars.
+For example, a Georgia farmer may choose to sell cotton to a manufacturing company in India.
+The Indians use rupees as currency, but the Georgians want US dollars.
+Somewhere along the way, rupees have to be exchanged for dollars.
 Foreign exchange markets buy and sell international currencies.
 An exchange rate is the price of one nation's currency in terms of another nation's currency.
-Foreign exchange markets help individuals and companies by making it easier to trade all around the world.
-The Mexicans in this example will have to sell their Mexican pesos for US dollars in order to trade with the Georgia farmers.
+Foreign exchange markets help individuals and companies by making it easier to trade around the world.
+The Indians in this example will have to sell their rupees for US dollars in order to trade with the Georgia farmers.